-ealth and Safety Program 25 of 204 Revised: 9/12/21 It will be the further responsibility of the use of the hazardous chemicals of safety director to periodically meet the requirements as set fo y make audits so that procedures in rth in the OSHA standard.
+It will be the further responsibility of safety director to periodically make audits so that procedures in the use of the hazardous chemicals meet the requirements as set forth in the OSHA standard.

 7 BLOODBORNE PATHOGEN POLICY

 A regulation was created to limit the transmission of infectious diseases such as Hepatitis B, Hepatitis C, HIV, and other bloodborne pathogens.
 It has two parts: